voloviq/meta-cherrypi-v3s/README.md

 7. Build objects

-    - When using SPI NOR Flash use the following image
+    - When using SPI NOR Flash use the the smallest image like core-image-minimal
     - core image minimal <br>
       ***bitbake core-image-minimal*** <br>